awesomeadi00/MarkGDoc/README.md

 ```

 You need to ensure to pass:
-- The title you would like to name your document as a string
+- `document_title` : A string of the title of your google docs

-- The path to your credentials.json file
+- `credentials_file` : The path to your credentials.json file

-- Scopes to define the access for the application.
+- `scopes` : Scopes to define the access for the application.

-This will output the google docs id as well as the overall complete google docs URL as well.
+This will output the google docs id as well as the overall complete google docs URL.

 ## Specific Google Doc Request Functions:

-In our package we have created dissolved your long and complex google docs requests into single line functions catered for every common markdown syntax used:
+In our package we have dissolved your long and complex google docs requests into single line functions catered for every common markdown syntax used:

 ### get_header_request(text, level, index, debug=False)